-(126) Finnish enforcement of EU financial sanctions is based on the Sanctions Act.89 The right of processing personal information necessary for compliance with sanctions is based on section 8, subsection 1, point 4 of the Personal Data Act.90 Financial sanctions oblige supervised entities to freeze the funds of individuals, organisations and entities as referred to in regulations without a separate decision by the authorities.
-Failure to comply with the obligations should be punished as a regulation offence under chapter 46 of the Criminal Code.
+(127) Finnish enforcement of UN and EU financial sanctions is based on the Sanctions Act.91 The right of processing personal information necessary for compliance with sanctions is based on section 8, subsection 1, paragraph 4 of the Personal Data Act.92 Financial sanctions oblige supervised entities to freeze the funds of individuals, entities and groups as referred to in regulations without a separate decision by the authorities.
+In addition, the National Bureau of Investigation makes fund freezing decisions based on national law in order to prevent terrorism.93 Failure to comply with the obligations should be punished as a regulation offence under chapter 46 of the Criminal Code.

-(127) Supervised entities should follow changes in financial sanctions and regularly check their registers and monitor payments and other transactions to ensure that they do not provide services or transfer payments to parties subject to financial sanctions.
-It is prohibited to release or transfer funds or, in certain cases, other financial resources, to such parties directly and indirectly.
-Account should be taken of the sanctions in the supervised entity's management of country risks, correspondent banking relationships, financial services for import and export businesses and product-related processes.
-Customer relationships or transactions having a connection with states that are subject to financial sanctions require enhanced due diligence.91
+(128) Supervised entities should follow changes in international financial sanctions and national fund freezing decisions, regularly check their registers and monitor payments and other transactions to ensure that assets or funds of parties subject to those sanctions or freezing decisions are frozen or that an assignment of them is arranged in such manner that the assigned assets or funds will be frozen.
+It is prohibited to assign or transfer funds and other financial resources to such parties directly or indirectly.
+The sanctions should be taken into account in the supervised entity's management of country risks, correspondent banking relationships, financial services for import and export businesses and product-related processes.
+Customer relationships or transactions having a connection with states that are subject to financial sanctions require enhanced due diligence.94

-(128) In the event that a supervised entity finds in its files or registers a person with identification details matching those of a party subject to sanctions, it must freeze the assets and notify the Financial Intelligence Unit and the Ministry of Foreign Affairs.
-If a supervised entity finds a person with identification details similar (close match) to those of a party subject to sanctions, the entity need not freeze the assets, but it should notify the Financial Intelligence Unit and act according to the unit's instructions (for example, the identification details in the list of parties subject to sanctions may be incomplete, thus making it impossible for the supervised entity to ensure on its own that the detected party is identical with the listed party).
+(129) In the event that a supervised entity in its files or registers finds a natural or legal person with identification details matching those of a party subject to international financial sanctions or national fund freezing decisions, it must freeze the assets and notify the Helsinki Enforcement Office.
+If a supervised entity finds a person with identification details similar (close match) to those of a party subject to sanctions, the entity need not freeze the assets, but it should notify the Helsinki Enforcement Office and act according to the unit's instructions (for example, the identification details in the list of parties subject to sanctions may be incomplete, thus making it impossible for the supervised entity to ensure on its own that the detected party is identical with the listed party).